Written by VirtualKenya

 The Boot-camps are preceded by a Media Leaders and Owners Roundtable to brainstorm on effective ways to best make use of available resources and skills within each region and chart way forward on how to effectively work together, eliminate duplication of efforts and promote data driven journalism.
 The Boot-camps themselves are a three day affair that draws from the Media Houses and Developers to get them to work together on applications which will be pitched at the end of the Bootcamps and winners awarded a cash prize.The participants are taken through a series of exercises that are designed to help them learn to find, extract and analyse data to better tell their stories.

-Upande Ltd were part of the panel of trainers in South Africa, Moldova, Tanzania and Ghana.
+Upande Ltd were part of the panel of trainers in Singapore, Kenya, Malawi, South Africa, Moldova, Tanzania and Ghana.
+Below is a report on some of the bootcamps.

 This event was held in the Dar Es Salaam Institute of Technology, hosted by Hassan Mshinda and George Mulamula of The Tanzania Commission for Science and Technology (COSTECH).